Welcome to Homebound

 What types of services are offered through Medical Homebound?

 Students qualify for full time services if they are or will be absent for 10 consecutive school days.
 Students qualify for intermittent services if they are or may be absent for 10 total school days due to the same medical diagnosis identified by the physician.

 Who is qualified to request Medical Homebound services?

 A medical doctor, physician assistant, or nurse practitioner must warrant the absences by submitting a district approved form; however, a physician’s signature does not guarantee acceptance into the program.

 What should parents/guardians submit when a diagnosis is identified by the doctor?

 Parents must complete a Parent Instruction Sheet, Supplemental Release Form, and Homebound Attendance Requirement Form prior to approval.
-Parents are responsible for submitting a completed Medical Homebound Authorization Form within five (5) working days of its receipt.

 Who approves Medical Homebound services?

 A designated district representative must approve the services before homebound instruction can begin.
 Although forms are available to all Aiken County Public Schools students, this does not imply that the school district endorses the need for homebound services.